maseili/maseili/README.md

-- 👋 Hi, I’m @maseili
+- 👋 Hi, I’m @maseil
-- 👀 I’m interested in desktop application
+- 👀 I’m interested in Mobile and Software application
-- 🌱 I’m currently learning software engineering
+- 🌱 Software engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
      Email: maseili.musa@gmail.com